-New York is a great place to view the sunset all year-round, but there are days when it's especially breathtaking.
+New York is a great place to view the sunset all year round, but there are days when it's especially breathtaking.
 Manhattanhenge is one of the summer's most memorable and picturesque moments.
 Hundreds of people gather on the streets to observe this incredibly beautiful event.
-Unlike the Stonehenge in England, Manhattan, as well as the central Chicago, draw crowds specifically for sunset, not sunrise.

 Find hotels and airbnbs near Manhattanhenge (Map)